joannajps15/fluffy-rotary-phone/README.md

-Webpages portraying analysis of the Jordan water crisis using various HTML and CSS tags
+:ocean: Jordan Water Crisis Website

+Multi-paged website developed with HTML and CSS
+This site uses HTML basics to create a comprehensive site on the water crisis in Jordan